isomerpages/moe-catholichigh/_secondary/Talent Development/Humanities TDP.md

 <u>Learning Journeys</u>

 *   Learning Journeys aim to provide students with authentic experiential learning outside the classroom, during which students will be able to immerse themselves in what Humanities-related knowledge and methods look like in the real world.
-These experiences can range from industrial visits, virtual school exchanges, youth forums, sustainability day camps to catching musicals together as a cohort
+These experiences can range from industrial visits, virtual school exchanges, youth forums, sustainability day camps to catching musicals together as a cohort.

 <u>Competitions and Events</u>